 Healthy Oil Sources

 The first thing you need to know is what kinds of fat you should include in your diet.
-You can get fat from a whole lot of sources, but not all of them are good for you.
+You can get fat from many different sources, but not all of them are good for you.

 In general, monounsaturated, and polyunsaturated fats are considered good for the body.
 They raise the good cholesterol levels and lower the bad cholesterol levels.
 Trans fat, on the other hand, is bad for the body because it does the opposite.